zhengjia/sinatra-explained/app/tutorial_2/tutorial_2.md

 end
 ```

 The `Rack::Builder.app` take a block and initialize a Rack::Builder instance, evaluate the block on Rack::Builder, and convert the Rack::Builder instance to a middleware stack with the `to_app` method.
 Let's see the `Rack::Builder#map` method inside the block.
 It takes a path parameter and a block.
 If first check whether the last element is a hash.
 In our case it is not.
-If it's not it will make add a empty hash as the last element of @ins, and then call itself `map(path, &block)`.
+If it's not it will make add an empty hash as the last element of @ins, and then call itself `map(path, &block)`.
 Now the last element is a hash, so it will key on the path parameter and the value is a middleware stack by evaluating the block on Rack::Builder and call `to_app`.

 Back to the ru file, it uses Middleware1 at the top, and the remaining is a just a hash.
 Then back to the `to_app` method.
 If the last element of @ins is a hash, it will initialize a Rack::URLMap, which basically does the routing directly in the ru file based on the key of the hash, i.e. the path parameter.

-In conclusion the `builder` method ends up with a array with an instance of current app as the last element; `Sinatra::Base.new` ends up with a middleware stack, and the Sinatra::Base.call ends up to `Sinatra::Base#call`.
+In conclusion the `builder` method ends up with an array with an instance of current app as the last element; `Sinatra::Base.new` ends up with a middleware stack, and the Sinatra::Base.call ends up to `Sinatra::Base#call`.

 In the next tutorial, let's see how routing is done.